 The most common side-effects

-These include: a dry mouth, constipation, sweating, slight hesitancy in passing urine, slight blurring of vision.
+These include a dry mouth, constipation, sweating, slight hesitancy in passing urine, and slight blurring of vision.
 It is worth keeping on with treatment if these side-effects are mild at first.
 Minor side-effects may wear off after a week or so.
 Frequent drinks of water will help a dry mouth.
 Also, some people find that sucking pineapple chunks helps with the flow of saliva and helps to ease the feeling of dry mouth.

 A possible sedating effect